inbravo/scala-feature-set/README.md

-### For me the the easiest way to learn Scala is by writing Classes for every Scala functionality
+### Its easier to learn Scala by writing Classes for every Scala functionality

 -  [How to create custom annotations using 'scala.annotation.StaticAnnotation'] [AnnotationTest.md]
 -  [How value '_' initializes to default value of variable.
 Default accessor and mutator methods in an object] [MutatorTest.md]